 SPOT

-Kokutai-ji Temple, the oldest temple in eastern Hokkaido, was built as if it were embraced by Cape Barasan.
-The reason why Kokutai-ji Temple has been famous as a cherry blossom viewing spot since ancient times may be because Cape Barasan protected the temple from the fierce winds and waves of the North Sea.
+The premier ancient temple in Eastern Hokkaido, Kokutaiji Temple, has been established as if embraced by Cape Barasan.
+The fact that Kokutaiji Temple has been famous as a cherry blossom viewing spot since ancient times might also be because Cape Barasan was protecting Kokutaiji Temple from the fierce waves and wind of the North Sea.

-Most of the existing buildings have been renovated in later generations, but the grounds retain their Edo period appearance, and as an important temple that played a unique historical role in Ezo, 130,000 square meters of the temple grounds, including Aikkan at the rear, have been designated a national historic site.
+Most of the existing buildings have been renovated in later periods, but the temple grounds convey the ambiance of the Edo period, and 130,000 square meters, including Aikap in the back, have been designated as a national historic site as an important temple that played a unique historical role in Ezochi.

-The grounds of Kokutaiji Temple are one of the most famous cherry blossom spots in Hokkaido, but among them, an old cherry tree is in bloom with particularly deep-colored flowers.
-It is said to be over 180 years old and was transplanted from Ishinomaki, Oshu (Ishinomaki City, Miyagi Prefecture) by Akkeshi place contractor Yamada Bun'emon when the main hall and kitchen were restored in 1830 during the reign of Bundo Genso, the fifth head priest of Kokutaiji Temple.
-This cherry tree, called Ooyamazakura in Japanese, is about 10m tall, has a trunk circumference of about 3m, and has long branches that spread out in all directions.
+The temple grounds of Kokutaiji Temple are one of the leading cherry blossom viewing spots in Hokkaido, but among them, the one that is blooming particularly dark-colored flowers is the old cherry tree.
+It is an old tree, exceeding 180 years in age, which is said to have been transplanted from Ōshū Ishinomaki (Ishinomaki City, Miyagi Prefecture) by Akkeshi place contractor Yamada Bun'emon when the main hall and priest's living quarters were restored in the first year of Tenpō (1830), during the era of Bundō Genso, the fifth chief priest of Kokutaiji Temple.
+The Japanese name for this cherry tree is Ōyamazakura, and it has a height of approximately 10m, a trunk circumference of approximately 3m, and long branches extending in all directions.

 Location